 Parents play a fundamental role in their children's lives.
 Evidence shows that when parenting goes wrong there is increased potential for children to be disaffected, to engage in criminal and offending behaviour, to experience mental health or behavioural problems and under achieve, both academically and economically.
-Investing in multi-agency, seamless services is essential to ensure that parents receive the support they need.
+Investing in multi-agency, seamless services is essential ensuring that parents receive the support they need.

-Targeted parenting support is currently provided in a number of ways, as set out in Stronger Foundations, the Island's multi-agency Parenting Support Strategy.
+Targeted parenting support is currently provided in a number of ways, as set out in Stronger Foundations, the Island's multi-agency parenting support strategy.
 The parenting strategy helps support and further delivery of a range of Jersey-based initiatives.

 - The NSPCC Pathways Centre offers a family support service predominantly for pre-birth through to pre-school age children, including group work, drop-in activities and parenting and pre-school programmes. - The Young Mums Group is a project which the Youth Service runs in partnership with Family Nursing and Home Care using the NSPCC Pathways facility at Le Squez.
 It targets young women 21 years old and under who are pregnant or are already a young mother.
-The Young Mum's project focuses on supporting the young women by meeting on a weekly basis with others going through the same experience and to get information and advice on any issues they are experiencing in a warm, friendly and safe environment.

-- Brighter Futures works with families who have a high level of need.
-Work focuses on relationships and self-management of stress and anxiety.
+The Young Mum's project focuses on supporting the young women by meeting on a weekly basis with others going through the same experience, and to get information and advice in a warm, friendly and safe environment. - Brighter Futures works with families who have a high level of need.
+Work focuses on relationships and selfmanagement of stress and anxiety.
 The aim is to help parents develop effective strategies for achieving family change.
 In 2009 Brighter Futures supported over 180 families and there is growing demand for the service.
-Future developments include: - extending outreach support to hard-to-reach parents - extending provision for attachment work for older children - providing training and supervision for the delivery of Journey into Well-Being programmes in schools and other settings. - The Parenting Support Team offers a range of services including: - Universal parenting courses and JELLY clubs (Jersey Early Learning Literacy Years) - Troubled Teens courses - Family problem solving - Courses for separating/divorced parents - Support to families who have children with attention-deficit hyperactivity disorder (ADHD) - Therapeutic work 1:1 with parents - E-Safety advice and guidance.
+Future developments include: - extending outreach support to hard-to-reach parents - extending provision for attachment work for older children - providing training and supervision for the delivery of Journey into Well-Being programmes in schools and other settings. - The CAMHS service working with Brighter Futures, have introduced "mellow parenting groups" that support vulnerable families with children under the age of five. - The Parenting Support Team offers a range of services including: - Universal parenting courses and JELLY clubs (Jersey Early Learning Literacy Years) - Troubled Teens courses - Family problem solving - Courses for separating/divorced parents - Support to families who have children with attention-deficit hyperactivity disorder (ADHD) - Therapeutic work 1:1 with parents - E-Safety advice and guidance.